Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Counts the number of enemies in close proximity.
 - Does not include other players, deer, hare, player-summoned creatures, or tame animals in the enemy count.
 - Neutral Dverger are counted in parentheses.
 When attacked, the number goes into the normal enemy counter.
 If Alternate UI Layout is enabled, neutral Dverger are counted with a separate indicator.
 - Colors change according to the number of nearby enemies.
-If Alternate UI Layout is enabled, the icon will also change to a ghost if 7 or more enemies are nearby.
+If Alternate UI Layout is enabled, the icon will change according to how many enemies are nearby.

 🔄 Can be enabled/disabled during gameplay.